nicoltoons/Head-And-Shoulders-Children-Animation/README.md

 🌱I added the female character from scene 3.
 I intend to make her hands bigger.

 #**28th February 2025**
-🌱Had a health bleep for a few days.
-I continued with the animation and will go back to fix the scenes that are not as expressive as I want.
+🌱 I continued with the animation and will go back to fix the scenes that are not as expressive as I want.
 I just want all the scenes drawn before I start with cleanup, effects etc. I cleaned up the animation so farto make coloring easier when I am done.
 I also re-did scebe 2 and added a little gesture to the female character.

+#**%th March 2025**
+🌱Added another line of animation.
+The scene with the close-up shot of the girl showing her eyes, ears, mouth and nose.
 .
 ### 🖥 Skills